calebdinsmore/edusports-site/_posts/2019/2019-10-04-week-5-newsletter.md

 Despite their middling status, they're still in a good position to contend for a playoff berth.

-### Total Domination (7)
+### The Death Eaters (7)

 And now we get to the teams scoring below the league average.
-Total Domination has scored a modest 158 PPG, with a max of 165.10.
-Total Domination has a few solid weapons on their roster, but many of their other pieces have relatively low ceilings, so a boom week has been hard to come by.
+The Death Eaters has scored a modest 158 PPG, with a max of 165.10.
+The Death Eaters has a few solid weapons on their roster, but many of their other pieces have relatively low ceilings, so a boom week has been hard to come by.
 They still have a shot at playoff contention, being in the lowest scoring division, but the outlook doesn't look good if they keep up their current average.

 ### Golden Eagles (8)